-- Financial aid will be denied to students who fail to maintain progress under the policy. - At the end of each spring term, a formal review will be made to ensure compliance with the grade point average, maximum time limit, and minimum hour requirements of this policy.
-First-time aid applicants who have previously attended SU must also be in compliance with the policy even though aid has not been received during periods of prior attendance. - Students who fail to meet the Satisfactory Academic Progress standards will be notified by letter of their deficiency. - It is the responsibility of students who have been notified of a satisfactory progress deficiency to document any corrections to information used to determine their status. - Any aid released to a student who is subsequently determined to be ineligible to have received funds under the rules for SAP may be rescinded and the student may be billed for all funds disbursed.
+- Financial aid will be denied to students who fail to maintain progress under this policy - SAP is monitored annually at the conclusion of the Spring semester for the following Summer/ Fall/Spring terms.
+At that time, a formal review will be made to ensure compliance with the grade point average, maximum time limit, and minimum earned hour requirements of this policy.
+If placed on an Academic Plan as a result of an appeal approval, a review will also be performed to determine if the requirements of the plan have been met.

+- First-time aid recipients who have previously attended SU must also be in compliance with the policy regardless to whether aid was received during periods of prior attendance. - Students who fail to meet the Satisfactory Academic Progress standards will be notified by letter or electronic means of their deficiency. - It is the responsibility of students who have been notified of a satisfactory progress deficiency to document any corrections to information used to determine their status. - Any aid released to a student who is subsequently determined to be ineligible to have received funds under the rules for SAP will be rescinded and the student will be billed for all funds disbursed.